darrylabbate/dotfiles/README.md

 ```

 The `--recursive` flag clones all included submodules.
 This option is not fully necessary; the `Makefile` will clone the submodules if they are missing.

-In the future, I will set up a `curl` command that clones the repository and installs the dotfiles automatically.

 ## How it Works